-The Bachelor of Arts in Business Communication (BA) is an interdisciplinary program that will develop your knowledge of media, cultural studies, and business alongside theoretical and practical skills.
-The communication methods learned and media training students get throughout this course are relevant to careers in professional writing, journalism, public relations, communications, and advertising.
+Our Bachelor of Arts in Business Communication program provides you with an opportunity to develop a broad knowledge of media, cultural studies, and business.
+In addition, students will develop theoretical and practical skills that are relevant to careers in professional writing, journalism, public relations, communications, and advertising.

 Why the Bachelor of Arts in Business Communication?

 Learn to evaluate and integrate all types of media and communication.